Colorado Avalanche: Decline (2010–2017)

-Jared Bednar era (2016–present)

 Following the departure of Roy, the Avalanche hired Jared Bednar from the Calder Cup champions, the Lake Erie Monsters of the American Hockey League (AHL), as head coach.
 Bednar walked into a difficult situation.
 He was hired just a month before the opening of training camp, and thus had nowhere near enough time to install his own system.
 He was also unable to bring his own staff, having to make do with holdovers from Roy's staff.
 On December 10, 2016, the Avalanche allowed ten goals in a 10–1 loss to the Canadiens.
 The Avalanche closed out their season with a record of 22–56–4 and 48 points, the worst record in the league and the franchise's worst since moving to Denver (only the 1989–90 and 1990–91 Nordiques finished with fewer points).
 It was also the worst record of any team in the NHL since the Atlanta Thrashers finished with a record of 14–61–7 and 39 points in the 1999–2000 season (which was their first season in the league) and one of the worst for a non-expansion team since 1967.
-During the 2016 NHL draft, Colorado held the fourth overall pick, which they used to draft defenseman Cale Makar.
+During the 2017 NHL draft, Colorado held the fourth overall pick, which they used to draft defenseman Cale Makar.

+Return to prominence and third Presidents' Trophy (2017–2021)

 After much speculation about wanting out of Colorado, the Avalanche traded Duchene to the Ottawa Senators in a three-team trade on November 5, 2017.
 From Ottawa, the Avalanche acquired Andrew Hammond, Shane Bowers, a 2018 first-round pick and a 2019 third-round pick.
 Additionally, the Avalanche acquired Samuel Girard, Vladislav Kamenev and a 2018 second-round pick from the Predators.
 The Avalanche had a ten-game win streak from January 2 to 22.
 During that stretch, the Avalanche outscored their opponents 41–16.
 Offensively, the Avalanche were led by Nathan MacKinnon and Mikko Rantanen.
 MacKinnon finished fifth in league scoring with 97 points, while Rantanen scored 84 points in his sophomore season.
 The Avalanche qualified for the playoffs in their final game of the regular season, defeating the Blues, who they were battling with for the final wild-card spot, 5–2.
 The team finished with 95 points, a 47-point increase from their previous season.
-The Avalanche matched up with the league-leading Predators in the first round.
+The Avalanche matched up with the Presidents' Trophy-winning Nashville Predators in the first round.
 After finding themselves down 3–1, the Avalanche rallied to win Game 5 2–1 after scoring two goals late in the third period.
 With Varlamov and Jonathan Bernier both out with injuries, Hammond started the game, making a career-high 44 saves.
 However, the Predators blanked the Avalanche 5–0 in Game 6 to win the series.